charleskcoffie-a11y/GMCT-Management-System/README.md

 ### Step 3.2: Upload the Application Files

-You can either upload through the GitHub web UI or push from your local machine.
+You can either upload through the GitHub web UI, work through a pull request, or push from your local machine.
 The key requirement is that the `main` branch contains all of the source files (including `App.tsx`, `components/`, and the edited `constants.ts`).
 A GitHub Actions workflow included with this project will take care of building the optimized production bundle and publishing it, so you **should not** commit the `dist/` folder yourself.

 **Option A – Upload in the browser**